How do I get started?

-No, these courses can be taken at anytime of the day or night.
+No, these courses can be taken at any time of the day or night.
 Even on holidays.

-Does you training stay consistent?
+Does your training stay consistent?

 Yes, the class does stay consistent from one student to the next.
 Since there is no instructor, no class time will be used on the student listening to the instructor’s flagger stories.
 If the Federal MUTCD changes any changes that affect the content of this course will be updated and reflected in the course.